kivy/pyobjus/docs/source/core_tutorials.rst

 ---------------

 Objective C protocols provide what other languages call interfaces.
-They specify a list of methods with should be implemented in order to support that protocol.
+They specify a list of methods which should be implemented in order to support that protocol.

-Protocols specify the interface which is then usually implemented by a delegate.
+Protocols define the interface which is then usually implemented by a delegate.
-Pyobjus provides us with the protocol decorator to handle this for us, enabling us to use Python objects as delegates::
+Pyobjus provides us with the protocol decorator to handle this, enabling us to use Python objects as delegates::

     @protocol('<protocol_name>')